-The special waiver rules (that exempt the income and/or property of your spouse or parent) will apply only if you have too much income for free Medi-Cal (eligible with a Share-of-Cost) or if you are not eligible to Medi-Cal due to property.
+The special waiver rules (that exempt the income of your spouse or parent) will apply only if you have too much income for free Medi-Cal (eligible with a Share-of-Cost).

 Your worker can provide you with more information regarding which program is more beneficial to you.